 For students in lab courses, nothing feels more pointless than just going through the motions of a lab procedure without understanding why it is significant.
 Emphasize to students that experimental science is the basis for the models they learn about in lecture.
-Lab, unlike lecture, represents professional science in practice; if students recognize this, they will gain a better understanding of what science truly is and may be more motivated in their lab work.
+Lab, unlike lecture, represents professional science in practice.
+Lab also represents a playground where curiosity is sparked and scientific theories are put to the test.
+If students recognize this, they will gain a better understanding of what science truly is and may be more motivated in their lab work.

 Preparing students for lab involves the following: